 Article I. Name, Purpose and Membership.

-- This association shall be known as the Medieval Association of the Pacific, a non-profit educational association.
+- This association shall be known as the Medieval Association of the Pacific.

 - Membership shall be open to anyone interested in the purpose of the Association.

 Article II.
 Officers.